 Nicotine Unfairly Blamed for [Redacted]’s Antics

-'And [Redacted] has a bit of an impulsive side that seems to come out as soon as he rips a dart,’ continued Tull, having had a front row seat for the San Dune spectacle.
+'And Haj has a bit of an impulsive side that seems to come out as soon as he rips a dart,’ continued Tull, having had a front row seat for the San Dune spectacle.

-‘Every night out to the bar (or anywhere else) with him seems to end like this… I mean, [Redacted] doesn't go looking for fights, but these things keep happening.
+‘Every night out to the bar (or anywhere else) with him seems to end like this… I mean, Randy doesn't go looking for fights, but these things keep happening.
 I guess when you’re buzzed, you only have a split second to react and make things exponentially more dangerous.'

 Comment